saltedge/saltedge-ios-swift/README.md

-# Salt Edge iOS Swift SDK and Eaxample application
+# Salt Edge iOS Swift SDK and Example application

 A handful of classes to help you interact with the Salt Edge API from your iOS app.
 Last SDK version (2.0+) supports Salt Edge API v5.